mrkamel/search_cop/README.md

 to the following, more performant query:

 ```ruby
 Book.search("Rowling OR Tolkien stock > 1")
 # MySQL: ...
 WHERE MATCH(books.author, books.title) AGAINST('Rowling Tolkien' IN BOOLEAN MODE) AND books.stock > 1
 # PostgreSQL: ...
 WHERE to_tsvector('simple', books.author || ' ' || books.title) @@ to_tsquery('simple', 'Rowling | Tokien') and books.stock > 1
 ```

+What is happening here?
+Well, we specified `all` as an alias that consists of the columns `author` and `title`.
+As we, in addition, specified `all` to be a fulltext attribute, AttrSearchable assumes there is a compound fulltext index present on `author` and `title`, such that the query is optimized accordingly.

 Other queries will be optimized in a similar way, such that AttrSearchable tries to minimize the fultext constraints within a query, namely `MATCH()